Abhi-1U/rebib/readme.md

 section in texor package was expanding significantly, enough to have its own package.

--   Reads bib chunks to produce minimum viable bibtex equivalent
+-   Reads bib chunks to produce a very close bibtex equivalent
--   separate title, URL field, year (if applicable)
+-   Separate title, URL field, year, ISBN (if applicable)
--   rest of data is stored in journal(internally) and publisher(when writing bibtex file)
+-   Rest of data is stored in journal(internally) and publisher(when writing bibtex file)

-## Installation
+-   Ignores commented bibliography
+-   URL,ISBN,publisher,year are optional fields and will be enabled when relevant \## Installation

 install the development version from GitHub with: